 Item Costs and Valuation Methods: FIFO Method

-By prioritizing the sale of the oldest stock first, FIFO determines the value of the on-hand inventory using the most recently acquired items.
-This ensures a more precise alignment of inventory cost with the current market value, offering a clearer understanding of inventory value and replacement costs.
-International companies use the FIFO method because it is widely accepted by regulatory authorities and standards, including IFRS and GAAP.
+With the FIFO method, the sale of the oldest stock is prioritized first, and the value of the on-hand inventory is determined by using the most recently acquired items.
+This ensures a more precise alignment of the inventory cost with the current market value, giving the company a clearer understanding of the inventory value and replacement costs.

-If the FIFO (first in, first out) valuation method is assigned to a stock item, the item's unit cost is recorded in layers.
-Each cost layer is identified by the receiving document number, inventory ID, and warehouse.
-You can review the date, document number, inventory ID, item's quantity, and cost on the Inventory Transaction History (IN405000) or Inventory Transaction Details (IN404000) inquiry form.
+If the FIFO valuation method is assigned to a stock item, the item's unit cost is recorded in layers.
+Each cost layer is identified by the receiving document number, the inventory ID, and the warehouse.
+You can view the date, the document number, the inventory ID, the item's quantity, and the cost on the Inventory Transaction History (IN405000) or Inventory Transaction Details (IN404000) inquiry form.

 - The entire quantity from the earliest cost layer (with the associated unit cost)